-There are over 100 million adults in the U.S. who are single (whether divorced, widowed, or never married), and more than 30 million of them live on their own.
-Even if you’re not in a romantic relationship or don’t have a committed partner, you still deserve support.
+Many people in the United States live on their own, relying on themselves for everyday chores and tasks.
+This can change with a cancer diagnosis, when your energies and resources are taken up by treatment and getting well.
 There are many ways to receive the support you need.
 You might get this from extended family members, who could play a bigger role in your life at this time.
-Or, you could rely more on friends from all areas of your life, whether you feel very close to them or not.
+Or, you could rely more on friends from all areas of your life.

 Sometimes, we may need to take the first step to initiate a request for practical help or emotional support from people we might not think to ask during ordinary circumstances.